|

 ||D

-|GRP first group at level 1, a group is only a logical grouping of segments or other groups that are then, by principle, at the next level
+|GRP first group at level 1, a group is only a logical grouping of segments or

 ||SEG a segment at level 2, first within the group